shimengya/Retirement_Analysis_SQL/README.md

 ## Summary - The summary addresses the two questions and contains two additional queries or tables that may provide more insight.

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-    - If eligible employees were to retire at the age of 65, roughly 22,600 will be leaving Pewlett Hachard each year.
+    - Per the analysis above, if eligible employees got retired, more than 72,000 employees would leaving Pewlett Hachard which is a significate large amount.

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-    - The number of mentorship eligible participants is severely lacking to replace the outgoing employees.
+    - The firm could widen the range of birth date to increase mentorship eligible employees.
+It would drmatically help Pewlett Hackard to better manage its retiring employees.
-    - Suggest that birth date range be widened to increase number of mentorship eligible employees.
+    - However, to build the reputation, Pewlett Hackard can't increase huge amount of mentorship eligible employees.
+    - The number of mentorship eligible participants is drmatically less than retiring employees.

 ### Two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 - Query to calculate the percentage for retiring titles and percentage for eligible mentorship.